qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Single Symbol Renderer
 ......................

-The |singleSymbol| :guilabel:`Single Symbol` Renderer is used to render all features of the layer using a single user-defined symbol.
+The |singleSymbol| :guilabel:`Single Symbol` renderer is used to render all features of the layer using a single user-defined symbol.
 See :ref:`symbol-selector` for further information about symbol representation.